What it looks like

 Along with efforts to manage the outbreak of myrtle rust, DOC is leading work to safeguard the long-term future of these taonga species by seed banking.

 - We’re collecting disease-free myrtle seed from native myrtle species all over New Zealand.
 The seed will provide insurance should species become locally extinct.
 This is the largest targeted seed collection ever undertaken in New Zealand.

 - Many of the priority seed sources are on public conservation land.
-We’re also working closely with tangata whenua throughout the country to identify specific plants important to iwi.

 - The seed we collect is sent to the New Zealand Indigenous Flora Seed Bank (NZIFSB) at Palmerston North, where they will be assessed and prepared for long term storage.